 UV9118 – Observation methodology and observation design

-Autumn 2020: The course will be held either on University campus or with a digital solution, depending on the COVID-19 situation.
-All participants will be notified in advance.
+Update regarding autumn 2020: The course will be held on University campus.
+In case of any changes, depending on the COVID-19 situation, all participants will be notified in advance.

 Observation is a central type of methodology in the educational sciences.
 This PhD course aims to introduce the participants to observation as a research method, by providing an overview of and insights into different types of observational methods and observation design.